-7 See Babatunde Adedibu, "Fron House Cell to Warehouse Churches: The Reworlding of the British Christian Landscape by African Pentecostal Churches in London" EPHA: Ekpoma Journal of Religious Studies, 10/1&2 (June 2015): 190-233.
+&lt;sup>70 See Babatunde Adedibu, "From House Cell to Warehouse Churches: The Reworlding of the British Christian Landscape by African Pentecostal Churches in London" EPHA: Ekpoma Journal of Religious Studies, 10/1&2 (June 2015): 190-233.

-N. H. Ngada and K. E. Mofokeng, African Christian Witness (Pietermaritzburg: RSA Cluster, 2001), 15.
+&lt;sup>71 N. H. Ngada and K. E. Mofokeng, African Christian Witness (Pietermaritzburg: RSA Cluster, 2001), 15.

+might commit along the way would be punished by the ancestors.
+Even those who argue for an anthropocentric African cosmos do not completely deny the critical role that ancestor belief has played in ensuring that moral principles were respected in the community.
+Moreover, as people grow older, spirituality often becomes a priority.
 Older people find respite in communion with the ancestors, and they generally have time to re-assess their lives in preparation for the next world.
 They also generally desire that their children will someday venerate them as ancestors, a hope that can influence for the better their behavior.
 Therefore, even though there were strong tendencies towards an anthropocentric view of life in traditional Africa, it should not be concluded that this was a secular world before the advent of Christianity.

 Seventh, there is a "double dualism" in African Pentecostalism.
 First, African Pentecostals believe that the devil is a "warrior" who is well-equipped to fight, has wounded and defeated many Christians, and can only be conquered by the power of God.
 Second, African Pentecostals also assume that indigenous African practices are in opposition to Christianity and must be destroyed.
 In many instances, when God has not been "quick to answer" prayers for the destruction of evil forces, some African Pentecostals have engaged in iconoclasm.
-That is, African Pentecostals have destroyed many traditional religious paraphernalia to demonstrate victory over opposing traditions and practices.7 As a result, traditional religious adherents often distain Christians for their apparent fanaticism.
+That is, African Pentecostals have destroyed many traditional religious paraphernalia to demonstrate victory over opposing traditions and practices.
+As a result, traditional religious adherents often distain Christians for their apparent fanaticism.